Before Hillary There Was Victoria Woodhull

 Victoria Bond composed the opera Mrs. President about Woodhull.
 It premiered in 2012 in Anchorage, Alaska.

-Photo of Virginia Woodhull by Matthew Brady c.
+Photo of Victoria Woodhull by Matthew Brady c.
 1870